amethyst/bracket-lib/bracket-algorithm-traits/README.md

         Vec::new()
         // Provide a list of exit indices (you can use point2d_to_index to generate them) for this
         // tile inside the array.
+        // Do NOT include the current tile as an available exit.
     }

     fn get_pathing_distance(&self, _idx1: usize, _idx2: usize) -> f32 {